deepsquare-io/ClusterFactory/web/docs/guides/00-core/01-updatting-helm-extensions.md

-# How to update the K0s Helm extensions in the `k0sctl.yaml`
+# Updating the K0s Helm extensions

 :::warning

-Updating `k0sctl.yaml` and apply it will creates downtime!
+Updating and applying `k0sctl.yaml` will create downtime!

 :::

 There are two ways to update the K0s Helm extensions:

-- Updating directly the `k0sctl.yaml` and deploy with `k0sctl`
+- Updating directly the `k0sctl.yaml` and deploying with `k0sctl`
-- Updating the CRD `helm.k0sproject.io` and deploy with `kubectl`
+- Updating the CRD `helm.k0sproject.io` and deploying with `kubectl`

-Use the second method to avoid downtime.

-We recommend to update the `k0sctl.yaml`, update the CRD and apply the CRD to avoid downtime.
-For example, if you wish to update Traefik
+We recommend updating the `k0sctl.yaml`, editing and applying the CRD to avoid downtime.
+For example, if you wish to update Traefik:

 1. Update `k0sctl.yaml`